From camping and fishing to house-boating or kayaking, take your pick from our top 10 things to do in the Riverland.

 The Riverland is abundant in grains, fruits, vegetables, grapes and nuts.
 It’s famed for its citrus and is the third largest growing region in Australia.
 From oranges, grapefruits, tangelos, limes, mandarins and lemons to coffee and olive oil, taste the Flavours of the Riverland at a tasting café and provedore.
 Alternatively, purchase local, seasonal fruits from one of the region's many road-side fruit stalls like the colourful Aggies Fresh Fruit Stall.
 From the fertile soils of the Riverland, Twenty Third Street Distillery produce an innovative array of spirits using the local citrus and flora under the roof of Renmark’s century-old landmark.
 Stop in for a gin flight, blending class or distillery tour or be sure to check out the region's other food and drink options.

 Although only a two-hour drive to the Riverland from Adelaide, the night sky is one of the darkest and best places to see the stars.
 It’s a wholesome experience that people in bustling cities can only dream or read about, but with the fresh river air and accompanying birdsong, this late-night entertainment is a program highlight!
 View our guide to stargazing in South Australia for more information.

 4. kayak or canoe the murray river

 The Riverland is home to numerous backwaters, creeks and lagoons which are best explored by canoe or kayak.
 Weave your way into the narrow wetlands and take picnic supplies for a tranquil waterfront lunch where kangaroos, emus, koalas, goannas and birds will be your only company.
-For the intrepid, go on a self-guided 'canoe camping' expedition with Canoe Adventures to spend more time in nature learning about the river’s biodiversity.
+For the intrepid, go on a self-guided 'canoe camping' expedition with Canoe Adventures or jump on a sunset kayak tour with Canoe the Riverland to spend more time in nature learning about the river’s biodiversity.